MultisampledNight/flow/src/checkbox.typ

   }

-  // convert the fill character to a showable icon let checkbox = gfx.icons.at(fill, default: gfx.unknown)
+  // convert the fill character to a showable icon let checkbox = gfx.markers.at(fill, default: gfx.markers.at("?")).icon
-  // just a few minor tweaks
-  let checkbox = box(move(dx: -0.1em, checkbox()))
+  // just a few minor positioning tweaks let checkbox = box(move(dx: -0.1em, checkbox()))

   // and remove the description from the checkbox itself